chidopraise/Alert/README.md

 Implement UI/UX designs, ensuring responsiveness and integrating frontend features with backend services.
 Leadership and Impact:
 As a project manager, you are in a leadership position where you can directly influence the success of a project.
 You will be able to guide and motivate a team, make strategic decisions, and ensure that project goals align with organizational objectives.
 If you enjoy taking charge, solving complex problems, and seeing a project through from inception to completion, this role offers a chance to make a significant impact on the success of your organization and its projects.
-Diverse and Dynamic Work Environment:
+Diverse and Dynamic Work Environments:

 Gift Aghaulor